rfechner/configmanager/README.md

 ## Simple Hackable Configmanager

+> [!IMPORTANT]
-> [!IMPORTANT] This is a small hackable configuration manager.
+> This is a small hackable configuration manager.
 It *just* does what you expect it to do.
-Load from yaml, importing, string interpolation, expanding axes, manual overwrite, yield mutable/immutable dictionaries whose keys you may access by attributes.
+Load > from yaml, importing, string interpolation, expanding axes, manual overwrite, yield mutable
+> /immutable dictionaries whose keys you may access by attributes.

 ### Basic Usage